KathrynShea/movie_saga/INSTRUCTIONS.md

 This should show:

 - an input field (for the movie title)
-- an input field (for the movie poster)
+- an input field (for the movie poster image URL))
 - a textarea (for the movie description)
 - a dropdown (for the genres)